Governors

 I am passionate about the education of children; for every child, I would like to see them make progress and achieve highly both academically and emotionally.
 By the time they leave primary school, it is my aim to ensure they have the knowledge, skills and understanding they need for secondary school…and to cope with everyday life!

-I have three boys of my own, aged 24, 23 and 18.
-My middle son has severe autism and learning disabilities which has given me a huge insight into the experience of families living with special needs.
-I love spending time with my boys, reading, cooking (and eating!), listening to music and visiting places of interest.
+I have three boys of my own, aged 26, 25 and 19.
+My middle son has severe autism and learning disabilities which has given me a huge insight into the experience of families living with special needs and inspires me to ensure the schools are warm and inclusive places.
+I love spending time with my boys, reading, listening to music, cooking (and eating!) and visiting places of interest.

 Mr. Richard Charman